 Cost is for tour only and depends on numbers of your group.

 Ferry transport required at an additional cost.
 To book a passenger or vehicle ferry go to https://www.sealinkseq.com.au/transport/search

 Polka Point (cnr Oxley Parade and Flinders Avenue, Dunwich) please arrive at least 5 minutes prior.
-You need to organise your own transport to North Stradbroke.
-To book a ferry go to https://www.sealinkseq.com.au or see “Planning your trip” for further details.
+You need to organise your own transport to North Stradbroke Island.
+To book a ferry go to www.sealinkseq.com.au or see “Planning your trip” for further details.

 What to bring